Charles Dadant

 Charles Dadant (20 May 1817 – 26 July 1902) was a French-American beekeeper.
-Along with Petro Prokopovych, Dadant is considered one of the founding fathers of modern beekeeping.
+Along with L. L. Langstroth, Dadant is considered one of the founding fathers of modern beekeeping.

 Biography

 Dadant was born in Vaux-sous-Aubigny, in Haute-Marne, in the Champagne-Ardenne region of France.

-In 1863, at age forty-six, he moved to America, with dreams of starting a vineyard.
+In 1863, at age 46, he moved to America, with dreams of starting a vineyard.
 Dadant purchased land on the rolling tallgrass prairie in Hamilton, western Illinois, where he built a simple log house.

 After paying for his family to come to America from France and buying a farm, he was penniless.
-He did not know a word of English, but he was determined to succeed in his new country.
+He did not know much English, but he was determined to succeed in his new country.
 When his dreams of being a vintner were not fulfilled, he turned to beekeeping, a hobby he had learned in France.

 Dadant learned English by subscribing to the New York Tribune.
-While working as a traveling salesman in France he educated himself.
-As his horse would plod along, Dadant would read the works of the French biologist Jean-Baptiste Lamarck and the theories of the socialist Charles Fourier.
+While working as a traveling salesman in France, he educated himself.
+As his horse would plod along, Dadant would read the works of French biologist Jean-Baptiste Lamarck and the theories of the socialist Charles Fourier.

 He renounced the Catholic Church and became a socialist.
-When he moved to America he modeled his beekeeping business on socialist principles by working alongside his employees.
+When he moved to America, he modeled his beekeeping business on socialist principles by working alongside his employees.

-By the end of the American Civil War he had nine colonies of honeybees, and traveled with his young son across the Mississippi River to sell honey and beeswax in a neighboring town.
+By the end of the American Civil War, he had nine colonies of honeybees, and traveled with his young son across the Mississippi River to sell honey and beeswax in a neighboring town.
 His interest in making quality candles grew from his love and knowledge of beekeeping.

 Charles Dadant died in Hamilton in 1902.

 He had one son, Camille Pierre Dadant (1851-1938).

-In 1978, The Center for Icarian Studies (Western Illinois University) received from the Dadant family a collection of papers consisting of biographical information, Life and Writings of Charles Dadant by C.P.
+In 1978, the Center for Icarian Studies (Western Illinois University) received from the Dadant family a collection of papers consisting of biographical information, Life and Writings of Charles Dadant by C.P.
 Dadant and The Life of C.P.
 Dadant, by M.G.
 Dadant.

 American Bee Journal

 The American Bee Journal was established 1860 by Samuel Wagner and its first issue appeared in January 1861.
 Lorenzo Lorraine Langstroth was an early contributor and advisor.

 Charles Dadant contributed articles on beekeeping to numerous bee journals, both American and European.
 In 1867, his first article appeared in the American Bee Journal.
-He defended the Langstroth patented beehive in the Journal.
+He defended the Langstroth patented beehive in the journal.

 Charles Dadant translated Langstroth's Langstroth on the Hive and the Honey-Bee.
 A Bee Keeper's Manual.
-(1853) into French so the rest of the world would learn of Langstroth's contributions to beekeeping.
+(1853) into French, so the rest of the world would learn of Langstroth's contributions to beekeeping.

 In 1885, Charles Dadant and his son, C.P.
 Dadant, were assigned the new edition of Lorenzo Langstroth's 1853 work Langstroth on the Hive and the Honey-Bee.
 A Bee Keeper's Manual.

 In April 1912, Charles Dadant's son Camille Pierre Dadant (C.P.
 Dadant) acquired The American Bee Journal from George W. York and Dadant & Sons have published it since.